-The electorate of Kingston covers 377 square kilometres of the southern suburbs of Adelaide, stretching from Hallett Cove and Happy Valley in the north, to Sellicks Beach and Willunga in the south.
+The electorate of Kingston covers 165 square kilometres of the southern suburbs of Adelaide, stretching from Flagstaff Hill in the north, to Maslin Beach in the south.

 Kingston is a large and diverse area which includes some of the best places in the world to live and work.
-The South is defined by its beautiful beaches which make up the western boundary of the electorate, the award winning McLaren Vale wineries and growing suburbs with many new families in their first home.
-Large industries in the electorate include wineries, retail and manufacturing.
+The South is defined by its beautiful beaches which make up the western boundary of the electorate, and the rolling hills to the east and the south.
+Kingston is experiencing rapid growth and development of new suburbs with many families choosing Southern Adelaide to raise their children, as well as retirees making a sea change.

 Amanda Rishworth MP was elected as the Member for Kingston for a fifth term in 2019.